AdaCore/spark2014/docs/lrm/source/subprograms.rst

 .. _tu-cbatu-ghost_entities-01:

-1. |SPARK| defines the Boolean-valued aspect Ghost.
+1. |SPARK| defines the Boolean-valued representation aspect Ghost.
    Ghost is an aspect of all entities (e.g., subprograms, types, objects).
    An entity whose Ghost aspect is True is said to be a ghost entity;
    terms such as "ghost function" or "ghost variable" are defined analogously